Auteure : Helena BLEEKER

 I recognize the disadvantage of implementing regulations: one has replaced the problem of power given to a morally suspect humanity with power given to a morally suspect few.
 Who will enforce the regulations?
 More importantly, who will decide which to enforce?
 These questions could be answered in the cynical perspective of the virtue debate.
 We could say that it is doubtful if any body of power will prove to have moral virtue, and that the powerful few will exploit GE in immoral ways, and that all potential for GE to benefit humanity will be lost.

-One of Glover’s central points in his analysis of GE implementation is that the demand for caution does not infer that outright ban on enhancement is the answer (Glover, 2006).
-As we have seen throughout this discussion, acknowledging regulation as a necessary concession does not preclude the possibility that PGD is both moral and beneficial to humanity.
+One of Glover’s central points in his analysis of GE implementation is that the demand for caution does not necessitate an outright ban on enhancement (Fost, 2004).
+Acknowledging regulation as a necessary concession does not preclude the possibility that PGD is both moral and beneficial to humanity (discussed in detail in another work) (Bleeker, 2013).
 Should we destroy all the viral vectors we are developing for the delivery of drugs because centralized bodies restrict its use for biowarfare?
 Should we destroy all communication satellites because regulation of their application is necessary to protect privacy?
 Should we destroy all forms of social media because a powerful few can restrict its use for pornography, pedophilia or hate crimes?

 In summary, a combination of Glover’s principles and biological limitations provides a very practical way forward from the transhumanist-bioconservative impasse.
 GE using PGD is morally indistinguishable from GT using PGD.
 Limiting its use is illogical, especially while we simultaneously use GT for the benefit of humanity.
 GE implementation need not produce inequality, whether socioeconomic, gender-based or rights-based.
 Despite the absence of rights-abuse, change in human intuitions may come slowly, but I believe that taking a libertarian but cautious approach in the application of GE using PGD would facilitate that adjustment process and provide us with concrete experiences on which to critically evaluate our intuitions.
 Based on historical examples of novel ideas about technology and human social structures, a shift in our moral compass and an acceptance of its benefits seems entirely possible if we employ appropriate regulation and implement GE gradually.

 Nussbaum, M. (2004).
 Hiding from humanity: Disgust, shame, and the law.
-Princeton University, NJ: Princeton University Press.
+New Jersey, USA: Princeton University Press.

 Roache, R., & Clark, S. (2009).
 Bioconservatism, bioliberalism, and the wisdom of reflecting on repugnance.
 Monash Bioethics Review, 28(1), 1-21.

 Vallor, S. (2009).
-Enhancement Technologies and human dignity: on the virtue of transformation.
-Proceedings of The Society for Philosophy and Technology: Converging Technologies, Changing Societies (pp. 40-41).
-Twente.
-Proceedings available at http://www.utwente.nl/gw/wijsb/archive/Archive%20activities/spt2009/programme/proceedings.pdf
+Enhancement technologies and human dignity: On the virtue of transformation [Abstract].
+Proceedings of The Society for Philosophy and Technology: Converging Technologies, Changing Societies, p.
+40-41.
+Retrieved from http://www.utwente.nl/ gw/wijsb/archive/Archive%20activities/spt2009/programme/proceedings.pdf

 Latest posts by Helena Bleeker (see all)